 Val Thorens has a surprising variety of top-quality restaurants and a lively après scene.
 Like its neighbor, Méribel, there’s a La Folie Douce après club on the slopes, near the 3 Vallées tram, that kicks of early in the afternoon and attracts a huge crowd.

 With a base of 2300m, Val Thorens sits high above the tree line so the majority of the skiing here is on wide, groomed runs, with some interesting off-piste scattered around the peaks.
 The slopes face all directions, though with plenty of north-facing runs and two glaciers it is pretty much guaranteed good snow even late in the season.

 There are some good reds and gentle blue runs, including those that link to Méribel and Les Menuires, ensuring all standards of skiers can explore beyond Val Thorens.
 First-timers may be miserable in bad weather due to the cold and lack of visibility.
 If luck isn’t on your side with the weather you can always head down to Les Menuires which has a more protected beginner area.

-Over on the western side lies the Maurienne valley (ironically the fourth valley of 3 Vallées), which is a relatively new area offering some great skiing, particularly thanks to a new six-seater chairlift.
+Over on the western side lies the Maurienne valley (confusingly, the fourth valley of 3 Vallées) and the ski area called Orelle, which is a relatively new area offering some great skiing, particularly thanks to a new six-seater chairlift.
 The views here and from the top of the Thorens tram are simply spectacular - it’s where you can see a thousand summits in France, Switzerland and Italy.

 For expert skiers there’s some great off-piste, though enjoying these is pretty much limited to when there’s good visibility thanks to the abundance of rocks.
 There’s plenty within the resort that won’t require a guide, and even more to discover with a guide.